unixwzrd/oobabooga-macOS/macOS-Install.md

 This is a lot to cover, but there are more modules which get mis-installed and need to be repaired, re-installed, or built from source.
 This package has a lot o fmodules and a lot of dependecies, so expect breakage from time to time.
 Making checkpoints fo rrollback along the way will help a lot if you get a bad modulke, you won't have to destroy your whole venv or figure out which modules need to be uninstalled and re-installed.

-Once you feel comfortable with your checkpoints and working venv, you can remove some of th eones you aren't using and this will pimprove Conda's performance.
+Once you feel comfortable with your checkpoints and working venv, you can remove some of th eones you aren't using and this will improve Conda's performance.

-At his point, LLaMA models dhold start up just fine and you shoul dee a noticiable performance improvement.
+At his point, LLaMA models dhold start up just fine as long as they are GGML formatted models and you shoul see a noticiable performance improvement.
 Put as many GPU layers as you possibly can and set the threads at a reasonable number like 8.

 ## Extensions